Frenkel biexcitons in hybrid HJ photophysical aggregates: Results

-From the linear spectrum in Fig.~\ref{fig:system}B, we observe a dominant H-aggregate character as the peak at $\sim 2.06$\,eV which corresponds to the 0--0 vibronic peak, is suppressed with respect to the rest of the vibronic progression~\cite{Spano:2014aa}.
+Experimentally, we deduce from the linear spectral lineshape of PBTTT a dominant H-aggregate character (Fig.~\ref{fig:system}B).
+The reason is that the peak at $\sim 2.06$\,eV, which corresponds to the 0--0 vibronic peak, is suppressed with respect to the rest of the vibronic progression~\cite{Spano:2014aa}.
 This corresponds to the situation in Fig.~\ref{fig:phased}A for a {\em single} exciton.
-We can estimate $W = 4|t|\approx 60$\,meV, expressed via the 0--0/0--1 absorbance ratio~\cite{Clark:2007aa}, and thus that $t \approx 15$\,meV.
+By fitting the absorption spectrum shown in Fig.~\ref{fig:system}B to a modified Frank-Condon progression~\cite{Clark:2009aa}, we obtained the energy of the main intramolecular vibration $E_p = 179$\,meV and $W = 4|t_{\mathrm{inter}}|\approx 60$\,meV, expressed via the 0--0/0--1 absorbance ratio~\cite{Clark:2007aa}, and thus that $t_{\mathrm{inter}} \approx 15$\,meV.
 We have previously demonstrated that predominantly J-aggregate character can be induced by blending the same material with polyethyleneoxide~\cite{hellmann2013controlling}.
-The 0--0 absorbance peak red-shifts by $\sim 70$--80\,meV in that case.
+The 0--0 absorbance peak red-shifts by $\sim 70$--80\,meV in that case (see Supplemental Material for a comparison of the absorption lineshape of this batch of PBTTT processed as predominantly H- and J-aggregates).